 A unique way of commuting is simply not to.
 And in the Skidmore College neighborhood, analysis shows that 84.3% of the residents work from home, avoiding a commute altogether.
 This may not seem like a large number, but it is a higher proportion of people working from home than is found in 100.0% of the neighborhoods in the United States.
 One thing NeighborhoodScout's research reveals is that the wealthier and/or more isolated the neighborhood, the greater the proportion of residents who choose to work from home.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Skidmore College neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Skidmore College neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 78.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 The freedom of moving to new places versus the comfort of home.
 How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
 NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 In the Skidmore College neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.0% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.